Information for healthcare professionals

 Evidence of Outcomes

-App providers can give details of pilot programmes or research reports that show how effective their product has been in improving healthcare.
+App developers can give details of pilot programmes or research reports that show how effective their product has been in improving healthcare.

-Our clinical safety questions make sure app providers have taken all appropriate action to keep safe any patients using their product.
-For example, with an app that reminds patients to take their medication, app providers must give evidence that shows any risk of these reminders being incorrect has been completely removed or reduced as much as possible.
+Our clinical safety questions make sure app developers have taken all appropriate action to keep safe any patients using their product.
+For example, with an app that reminds patients to take their medication, app developers must give evidence that shows any risk of these reminders being incorrect has been completely removed or reduced as much as possible.

 Any app that could put a user at risk must meet the safety standards required by the Health and Social Care Act 2012.
 This would mean producing Hazard Logs and Safety Case Reports, which would be reviewed by experts at NHS Digital.